Industrial style in interior design

 A simple and authentic architectural style

 Spaces that are as unpretentious as ever, with beauty and simplicity in equal measure.
 The original materials and fittings of the construction emphasize the aesthetic and decorative presence of the brick and cement walls.
-As well as revealing the ironwork and wooden beams of the high ceilings, the electricity, ventilation ducts, and even pipes and plumbing work are left on display.
+As well as revealing the ironwork and wooden beams of the high ceilings, the electricity, ventilation ducts and even pipes and plumbing work are left on display.
 Everything’s on show, there are no secrets!

 When it comes to floors and walls, one of the most used is microcement, which provides an extremely practical surface that is easy to clean and maintain.
-Materials that imitate cement are in vogue, such as Orix by Dekton by Cosentino, whose aged grey cement look lends spaces a decadent and bohemian feel that is so typical of the industrial aesthetic.
+Materials that imitate cement are in vogue, such as Orix by Dekton by Cosentino, whose aged grey cement look lends spaces a decadent and bohemian feel that is so typical of the industrial esthetic.
 Unadorned materials are making a comeback in the home.

 Decorating a characterful space